 Follow these steps to ensure that you’re legally registered to operate a pleasure craft in Manitoba.

-How Do I Know If My Boat Needs to Be Registered?
+How Do I Know If My Boat Needs to Be Registered in Manitoba?

 What Boats Are Exempt?

-If you’re owning and operating a pleasure craft in Manitoba, you’ll need to licence it.
+If you own and operate a pleasure craft in Manitoba, you’ll need to licence it.
 The only exceptions to the rule are:

 • Pleasure crafts with a motor of less than 10 horsepower (7.5 kW)